-I'm working at the Human-Technology Interaction group at Eindhoven University of Technology.
+I work the Human-Technology Interaction group at Eindhoven University of Technology.
 I publish on how to design and interpret studies, applied (meta)-statistics, and reward structures in science.
 My main lines of empirical research focus on conceptual thought and meaning.
 I love to teach (and was elected as the best teacher of a BA course at Eindhoven University of Technology in 2014, and received the 2017 Leamer-Rosenthal prize for Open Social Science as a Leader in Education), especially about research methods to young scholars (you can follow my free Coursera course here).
-I prioritize review requests based on how much the articles try to adhere to Open Science principles.
-I believe science is a collaborative enterprise (see my TEDx talk on this topic here).
+I prioritize review requests based on how much the articles adhere to Open Science principles.
+I believe science should be a much more collaborative enterprise (see my TEDx talk on this topic here).
 I'm currently funded by a VIDI grant from NWO on a project that aims to improve the reliability and efficiency of psychological science.
 I'm a member of the TU/e Young Academy of Engineering.

 Statistics and Methodology